HcashOrg/hcd/blockchain/README.md

 [![ISC License](http://img.shields.io/badge/license-ISC-blue.svg)](http://copyfree.org)
 [![GoDoc](https://img.shields.io/badge/godoc-reference-blue.svg)](http://godoc.org/github.com/HcashOrg/hcd/blockchain)

-Package blockchain implements decred block handling and chain selection rules.
+Package blockchain implements HC block handling and chain selection rules.
 The test coverage is currently only around 60%, but will be increasing over time.
 See `test_coverage.txt` for the gocov coverage report.
 Alternatively, if you are running a POSIX OS, you can run the `cov_report.sh` script for a